isabella232/dynamic-media-classic.en-1/help/application-setup.md

    Following export, you get a CSS file.
 Download and unzip the file.

 1. Open the CSS file in a CSS editor, make your changes, and then save the file.
-1. Upload the CSS file to Scene7 Publishing System.
+1. Upload the CSS file to Dynamic Media Classic.

    See [Uploading files](uploading-files.md#uploading_files).